grafana/mimir/docs/sources/helm-charts/mimir-distributed/migration-guides/migrate-enable-cluster-label-verification/_index.md

 ### 2. Set cluster label to all Mimir components

 Set cluster label to all Mimir components by setting the following configuration.
+The configuration will set `cluster_label` to the Helm release name and the namespace where the helm release is installed.
 Once the configuration is applied, all Mimir components will only communicate via memberlist if the other component is having the same cluster label.

 ```yaml